Last Updated on Thursday, April 02, 2026

 Cherry Creek is the upper stretch of the Tuolumne River and considered by many experienced rafters to be the most difficult commercial rafting trip in the U.S. In most years, the water flows are too high in spring and early summer.
 Flows between 1300 and 2000 CFS are considered ideal for this ultimate whitewater challenge.

-Due to a large snowpack and an extended higher flow period, the 2023 Cherry Creek season is expected to start in early August.
-Normal flows will be released every day except for every other Wednesday through Labor Day on September 4.
+All-Outdoors plans to begin Cherry Creek trips in mid-June, running through Labor Day (September 7).
+Water is released daily except for every other Wednesday.
 After Labor Day water releases from upstream reservoirs become too low for Class V rafting.

 1000 - 1500 CFS = Normal flows.
 Challenging Class V whitewater, exciting for veterans.
 Previous rafting experience highly recommended.
 Big drops over and around large boulders mean quick maneuvering around obstacles.
 Difficult and long swims are possible should someone fall out of the raft.
 Participants should be competent swimmers, active, not overweight.
 Wetsuits required.
 Usual minimum age: 17 years old.